php-school/php8-appreciate/exercises/have-the-last-say/problem/problem.md

 ### Advantages of named arguments

-* Possible to skip defaults in between the arguments you want to change
+* Possible to skip defaults in between the arguments you want to change.
-* The code is better documented since the argument label is specified with the value, very useful for booleans
+* The code is better documented since the argument label is specified with the value, very useful for booleans.

 ----------------------------------------------------------------------
 ## HINTS